NihalMishra3009/Python-code-/basics/operators/README.md

 ## Python Operators – Practice Programs

 This folder contains Python programs that demonstrate the **different types of operators** used in Python.
-It is designed for beginners to understand how operators work with numbers, variables, and boolean values.
+It is intended for beginners who are learning how Python performs calculations, comparisons, assignments, and logical operations.

 ---